-Children are susceptible to extremist ideology and radicalisation.
+Children are vulnerable to extremist ideology and radicalisation.
 Similar to protecting children from other forms of harm and abuse, protecting children from this risk should be a part of a school or colleges safeguarding approach.

-The governing body will ensure that a DSL has undertaken Prevent Lead training (which is updated every 2 years) and that all staff receive training about the Prevent Duty.
+The governing body will ensure that a DSL has undertaken Prevent Lead training and that all staff receive training about the Prevent Duty.